Kuadrant/kuadrant-operator/doc/rate-limiting.md

       - '*.toystore.website'
       - '*.toystore.io'
       name: default/app-rlp
-      rules: # matches rules from a httproute and additional specified in the rlp
+      rules: # matches rules from a httproute and additional specified in the policy
       - conditions:
         - allOf:
           - operator: startswith